aknuds1/befaco-instrument-interface/muzhack/instructions.md

 **Place the IC sockets** taking care of their orientation and solder them on IC1, IC2 and IC3.
 The orientation must match the PCB's outline.

-Place the three ICs on the sockets taking care of polarity.
-The mark on the front of the IC must match the mark on the socket and the PCB's silkscreen.

 ### Capacitors
 Solder the capacitors.